Codadillo/XLMS2MC/README.md

 ">" Makes the command block face towards +z (or right in the spreadsheet).</p>
 "<" Makes the command block face towards -z (or left in the spreadsheet).</p>
 #### Examples:
 "RAV; /say XLMS2MC is great!"
-Is a repeating always active command block that contains the command "/say XLMS2MC is great!" and is facing towards -x.
+Is a repeating always active command block that contains the command "/say XLMS2MC is great!" and is facing towards -x.</p>
 "VCIA; /say It succeeds!!!!"
 Is a chain conditional always active command block that contains the command "/say it succeeds!!!!" and is facing towards -x.